rayjohnson/zap/README.md

 $ make help
-setup           Creates vendor directory with all dependencies clean           Clean up any generated files fmt             Run go fmt on source base dep_graph       Generate a dependency graph from dep and graphvis help            Display this help message todo            Greps for any TODO comments in the source code
+setup           Creates vendor directory with all dependencies clean           Clean up any generated files lint            Run golint and go fmt on source base dep_graph       Generate a dependency graph from dep and graphvis help            Display this help message todo            Greps for any TODO comments in the source code